fbpx

 Symbol: Gold

 This is where you find powerful, game-defining effects.
-From devastating board wipes like Day of Judgment to complex creatures, rares are often the cards that create memorable moments and form the competitive core of a deck.
+From devastating board wipes to complex creatures, rares are often the cards that create memorable moments and form the competitive core of a deck.

 Mythic Rare (M)